victordarras/HeavyTable.js/README.md

 # HeavyTable jQuery plugin :

-Control and navigate in talbles with keybord and mouse.
+Control and navigate in tables with keybord and mouse.

 <pre>
    $('.heavyTable').heavyTable({